 2. Understand the algorithms

-It is not necessary to decipher every technical aspect of an algorithm, but you should know the most important influencing factors.
-Platforms such as Instagram, TikTok and others prioritise content that encourages interaction, is viewed for a long time and is frequently shared or commented on.
-Use platform-specific features such as stories, polls or reels, especially if these are new to the platform – this will increase your visibility.
-With hashtags today, less is more.
-Choose precise and relevant hashtags that directly match your content and your target group.
-Lots of unspecific hashtags are rated less effectively.
+It’s not necessary to decipher every technical aspect of an algorithm, but you should be aware of the key factors that influence it.
+Platforms like Instagram, TikTok, and others prioritize content that encourages engagement, is viewed for a long time, and is frequently shared or commented on.
+Take advantage of platform-specific features like Stories, polls, or Reels, especially when they’re new—this will boost your visibility.
+When it comes to hashtags, the rule today is: less is more.
+Choose precise and relevant hashtags that directly align with your content and your target audience.
+A flood of unspecific hashtags is considered less effective.

 4. Interact with the users

-Social media is not a one-way street.
-Interaction is at the heart of every social network, and platforms reward accounts that actively engage in dialogue with their community.
-Respond to comments, ask questions, start polls and encourage your followers to actively participate.
-The more interactions your posts generate, the higher your content will be rated by the algorithm.
-It also strengthens the bond with your community.
-Users who feel heard not only like to come back, but will also be more willing to share or recommend your content.
+Social media isn’t a one-way street.
+Interaction is at the heart of every social network, and platforms reward accounts that actively engage with their community.
+Respond to comments, ask questions, run polls, and encourage your followers to participate actively.
+The more interaction your posts generate, the higher the algorithm will rank your content.
+Plus, it helps build a stronger connection with your community.
+Users who feel heard not only enjoy coming back, but are also more likely to share or recommend your content.

 5. Pay attention to quality, but nothing has to be perfect today

-High-quality content is key, but perfection is not essential.
-Nobody expects studio quality in every post – especially not on platforms like TikTok or Instagram.
-In fact, authenticity is often the better approach.
-Mobile phone videos that offer a glimpse behind the scenes or are created spontaneously often come across as more likeable and approachable than perfectly staged shots.
-However, always make sure that the core message comes across clearly and avoid pixelated or unprofessional-looking content.
-It’s all about the added value you offer – be it through information, entertainment or inspiration.
+High-quality content is key, but perfection isn’t a must.
+No one expects studio-quality production for every post—especially not on platforms like TikTok or Instagram.
+Authenticity is often the better approach.
+Phone videos that offer behind-the-scenes glimpses or are captured spontaneously often come across as more likable and relatable than perfectly staged shots.
+But always make sure the core message comes across clearly and avoid pixelated or unprofessional-looking content.
+It’s all about the value you provide—whether through information, entertainment, or inspiration.

 6. Tell stories and use dramatic effects

-Good stories captivate people – this also applies to social media.
-Think about how you can extend the length of time your followers stay with you.
-Build up suspense in your content that makes the user want to watch to the end.
-A strong hook that arouses curiosity in the first few seconds is crucial, especially for short videos.
-Emotions also play a major role: content that surprises, moves or makes people laugh is shared more often.
-Fast cuts, well-placed text elements and captivating sound help your story to be memorable.
-Make sure that every story has a clear objective, whether it is to convey a message or simply to entertain.
+Good stories captivate people—and that goes for social media, too.
+Think about how you can keep your followers engaged longer.
+Build suspense in your content that encourages users to watch until the end.
+A strong hook that sparks curiosity in the first few seconds is crucial, especially for short videos.
+Emotions also play a major role: content that surprises, moves, or makes people laugh gets shared more often.
+Quick cuts, well-placed text elements, and gripping sound help ensure your story sticks in viewers’ minds.
+Make sure every story has a clear goal, whether it’s to convey a message or simply to entertain.

 7. Build a network

-A strong community on social media doesn’t happen on its own.
-Network with other experts in your industry – but also with your target group.
-Collaborations, reciprocal links or guest posts can massively increase your reach.
-Partnerships with people or brands that appeal to a similar target group are particularly effective.
-This allows you to potentially reach new followers who may be interested in your content.
-Interaction with other content creators also brings fresh ideas and synergies – so it’s worth building up a solid network and actively maintaining it.
+A strong social media community doesn’t build itself.
+Connect with other experts in your industry—and with your target audience.
+Collaborations, cross-linking, and guest posts can massively increase your reach.
+Partnerships with people or brands that appeal to a similar audience are particularly effective.
+This allows you to reach potential new followers who might be interested in your content.
+Interacting with other content creators also brings fresh ideas and synergies—so it’s worth building a solid network and actively maintaining it.

 8. Consistency rather than frequency